hernamvel/poderio-techical-test/README.md

 # PURPOSE

-This is a tecnical test for evaluating Ruby on Rails skills to work in poder.IO.
+This is a tecnical test for evaluating Ruby on Rails skills.
 To do the test, please read first how this gem works:

 https://github.com/influitive/apartment